weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 The `v4` client adds a Pythonic iterator method for each collection.
 This wraps the `cursor` API and allows you to iterate over all objects in a collection.

-This example fetches all objects in the `questions` collection and their properties.
+This example fetches all the objects, and their properties, from the `questions` collection.

 <FilteredTextBlock
   text={PythonCode}